 CFE stands for the Federal Commission of Electricity.
 This is the same company that supplies all of Mexico the power, so no matter where you move you will have a CFE bill.
 The CFE supplies power to 35.3 million customers, which represents almost 100 million people with about 1 million new customers a year as the middle class expands and young people move into new homes.

 Note: This is why your CFE bill is so important.
 Not only is it what you owe for electricity but is acts like an id.
-Many government agency’s will require you to have a recent copy of it when going for services.
+Many government agencies will require you to have a recent copy of it when going for services.
 Also, businesses like your bank and cable company will use the CFE bill as a confirmation of your address.
 Always save you bills and make current copies for use when opening other accounts or even immigration.
 Even if the bill is not in your name (for example you are renting), it is just a requirement to see something with an address.
-Of course if you own your own place, it is good to change it into your name.
+Of course, if you own your own place, it is good to change it into your name.

 CFE and Rates

 The hot season is from April to September and then rates can jump 3 times higher for October to March.
-So enjoy the government subsidies during the hotter months.
+So, enjoy the government subsidies during the hotter months.
 Many people use roughly the same amount of energy throughout the year.
-So when the subsidies are taken away, bills can jump up and surprise people.
+So, when the subsidies are taken away, bills can jump up and surprise people.

-Note: There is a slight difference in summer rates and don’t forget IVA(tax) is added on to your bill.
+Note: There is a slight difference in summer rates and don’t forget IVA (tax) is added on to your bill.
 Bills come every two months or every month depending on where you live.

 Basico: up to the first 250 Kwh the price is o.713